pilleatus/orientdb-tutorial-distributed-database/gitbook/access_db_with_java.md

 http://orientdb.com/docs/last/Object-Database.html

+importierten
+connect ... main s, was passiert dissconnect

-In For the customer example we will made a Java-Object-Project.
+For the customer example we will made a Java-Object-Project.
 There will be classes like Customer and methods to access, write and read the database.
 First of all we have to create a new Java project.